-A moment to Celebrate – Novice to Advanced Chess
+A moment to Celebrate – Novice to Advanced Chess (Online 1600)

 In 2010 I decided to look into my love of playing chess in more detail, along the way hoping to better improve on making less blunders so I could really enjoy the full potential of the game of kings and queens.
 My previous ‘Chess blogs’ highlighted my struggles, frustrations and moments of success along this great and continuing journey.
 I’ve read and studied books, manuals, leaflets, I’ve had professional coaching, listened to advice from competition players, provided quidance notes for myself and ate about 500 trays of humble pie.

 I’ve been really pleased with the progress on my chess mid and endgames.
 Books that are helping me currently are;

 - ‘Ten ways to succeed in the endgame’ by Tim Onions and David Regis

 - ‘Improve your chess in 7 days’by Gary Lane

 - ‘Chess Endings essential knowledge’ by Yuri Averbakh.

 Also I’ve viewed the following Chess videos which have given me further insight into the glorious game;

 - Fighting for the initiative in chess dvd’ by Tiger Hillarp Persson GM